FelixAlexander99/PythonTheory/README.md

 # PythonTheory
 Python Learning Repository

-This repository contains a comprehensive collection of Python scripts created throughout the process of learning the language.
+This repository contains a (not so) comprehensive collection of Python scripts created throughout the process of learning the language.
 It serves as a structured showcase of essential Python concepts, ranging from basic syntax to more advanced programming techniques.

 Overview